Skip to content

 Applying the Dye on the Hoodie

-Step 8: Wrap the Hoodie and Let the Dye Set
+Step 8: Wrap and Set the Dye

-Step 9: Rinse the Hoodie
+Step 9: Rinse and Remove Excess Dye

-Step 10: Remove Rubber Bands and Air Dry
+Step 10: Wash and Air Dry

 NOTE

-Why Is Tie Dye Making a Comeback?
+Why Is Tie-Dye Making a Comeback?

-Inexpensive Way to Unique Design
+Affordable Path to a Unique Design

-Retro Style
+Retro Style and Nostalgia Appeal

 Spiral